portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/payments.md

 The menu `View > Reports > Performance > Payments` presents an overview of payments per period.
 A payment constitutes a transfer of money into an account, encompassing dividends, interest, fees, and taxes.
 The view is structured as a table with periods arranged in columns, instruments (accounts and securities) in rows, and an aggregated summary payment allocated per cell.
 Utilizing the primary and secondary menu at the top, you can specify the payment type and the period selection (refer to Figure 1).

 All payments are denoted in the default portfolio currency, such as EUR as illustrated in Figure 1.
 Payments made in a foreign currency undergo automatic conversion using the currency exchange rate applicable on the payment date.
-For instance, the Interest Charge of 13 AUD on 2023-08-01 is converted to 7.85 EUR utilizing the conversion rate of 0.6040 AUD/EUR.

 Figure: Payments overview (<a href="https://raw.githubusercontent.com/portfolio-performance/portfolio-help/0f038406ff9400afb5b828240724e2cffa76bcb8/docs/en/assets/kommer.xml" download="kommer.xml">download sample XML file</a>). {class=pp-figure}